Legal Fight Over Trump's Financial Records Grinds On Even As Tax Details Spill Out

 The New York Times appears to have answered at least some of them with a revelatory report over the weekend that says, among other things, that the president paid just $750 in federal income tax in 2016 and 2017.

 The president leaned on a familiar refrain on Sunday to dismiss the Times' investigation, calling it "fake news."
-Trump has long sought to keep his finances secret, and even broke with decades of precedent by refusing to release his tax returns during the 2016 campaign.
+Trump has long sought to keep his finances secret and even broke with decades of precedent by refusing to release his tax returns during the 2016 campaign.

 That has helped make his financial records a target for congressional and criminal investigators alike.
-The president is waging multiple court battles to shield his finances from scrutiny, including two cases involving subpoenas issued to his personal accounting firm, Mazars USA, LLP.
+The president is waging multiple court battles to shield his finances from scrutiny, including two cases involving subpoenas issued to his personal accounting firm, Mazars USA LLP.

 House Oversight subpoena